coderanger/brix/README.md

 The `packer/` folder contains templates and scripts to build an AMI to use as our base image.
-To build the image you need the validation key (`validation.pem`) as well as the AWS certificate and key (`balanced-aws.crt` and `balanced-aws.key`, as Noah for these).
+To build the image you need the validation key (`validation.pem`) as well as the AWS certificate and key (`balanced-aws.crt` and `balanced-aws.key`, ask Noah for these).
 Put all three of those in `packer/` folder and ensure your `$AWS_ACCESS_KEY_ID` and `$AWS_SECRET_ACCESS_KEY` environment variables are set.

 To verify everything is all set: